Ritva, Riisitunturi, Finland

 Savannah, Hunter Valley, Australia

-Savannah is only 22 years old.
-She’s following her grandfather's footsteps and runs the Hunter Valley vineyard in Australia together with her father.
+Savannah is following her grandfather's footsteps and runs the Hunter Valley vineyard in Australia together with her father.
 “Winemaking is definitely a passion more than a job.”
 Savannah says joyfully.
 Christmas is a busy time at Hunter Valley – lots of tourists are waiting for the new vintage.

 Even though lots of different wines are made at the ranch, Savannah’s family likes to kick off Christmas with a fresh mango daiquiri – perfect for a hot day.
 Everybody helps with the cooking, but one might take a nap or go for a swim in order to stay cool.